asibin/hammerspoon-spoon-PublicIP/README.md

 refreshed by clicking on menubar widget or can be auto-refreshed each time network IP4 is changed.

-This spoon uses free geolocation service provided by awesome ip-api.com.
+This spoon uses free[^1] geolocation service provided by awesome [ip-api.com](https://ip-api.com/).
 Big thanks to them for making this possible.
 Please consider supporting them by subscribing to their PRO tier.

-Commercial use of ip-api.com service is prohibited without PRO service plan.
+[^1]: Commercial use of ip-api.com service is prohibited without PRO service plan.
 Use at your own risk.

-Example configuration:
+## Example configuration:

+In your Hammerspoon config file add:
 ```
 hs.loadSpoon("PublicIP")
 ```